Nidhi-004/YTClone/README.md

 # YTClone
-YouTube Clone is created using HTML and CSS
+A static page is created using HTML and CSS of YouTube Clone